Paid parental leave

 Pay slips for parental leave payments

-Employees who get paid parental leave have to be given a pay slip for each payment.
+Employees who get parental leave pay have to be given a pay slip for each payment.
 The pay slip must specify that the payments are parental leave pay under the Australian Government Paid Parental Leave Scheme.

 - the gross and net amounts of parental leave pay and the amount of income tax deducted